grunghi/init/README.md

 # Initialization Script

-This script sets up a development environment with Zsh, Oh My Zsh, Powerlevel10k theme, fnm (Fast Node Manager), and Node.js.
+This script sets up a command line environment with Zsh, Oh My Zsh, Powerlevel10k theme, fnm (Fast Node Manager), and Node.js.
 It also installs some useful plugins and tools.

 ## Prerequisites